Minimalism stands for the decision for more value and quality in life. We show 7 tips and impulse questions to implement the lifestyle

 Does minimalism make sense?

 Unless minimalism is based on dogmatic rules, it is a nice method to improve your own life in all areas.
 Minimalism gives space, value and clarity.
-A clarity that is often missing in chaotic and overstimulated everyday life.
+A clarity that is often missing in the modern chaotic and overstimulated everyday life.

 Beautiful, right?
 To be honest: Minimalism can also be exhausting - precisely, when you try to orient yourself to rules by others that do not fit into your own life.
 Owning a minimum amount of things may be liberating for some.
 On the other hand however, extremely restrictive for others.
 So, it always depends on what suits you.